Human trafficking in Thailand: Minorities and refugees

 A Reuters investigation that was published on 5 December 2013 brought the exploitation of the Rohingyas to the world's attention.
 Many Rohingya refugees who escaped the political oppression in Myanmar were stuck at Thai immigration or were captured along the shore or had their boats pushed back to sea.
 Corrupt Thai immigration officials secretly supplied refugees from Burma to trafficking rings.
 Unwanted refugees were sold into slavery, held hostage for ransom, or brutally murdered along the Myanmar or Malaysian borders.
 "The Rohingya were then transported across southern Thailand and held hostage in a series of camps hidden near the border with Malaysia until relatives paid thousands of dollars to release them".
 Some refugees relate how they were made to phone and beg their relatives for money to set them free while being beaten by the traffickers.
 If their relatives did not have money, the refugees would be sent to shipping companies or farms for manual labour.
 In January 2014, based on information from the December 2013 Reuters report, 636 people were rescued by Thai police from human trafficking camps during two raids.
-In March 2014, 200 allegedly Uyghur people who had fled China due to the ongoing Xinjiang conflict, were also freed by Thai police from a human trafficking camp.
+In March 2014, 200 allegedly Uyghur people who had fled China due to the ongoing Xinjiang conflict, were also detained by Thai police from a human trafficking camp.